 CAA organises an annual international scientific conference, where practitioners can present their work in paper sessions, and discuss developments with colleagues from all over the world in round tables and workshops.
 The conference sessions cover a wide range of topics, including data acquisition and recording, conceptual modelling, semantic technologies, data analysis, data management, digital 3D object reconstruction, image visualisation in archaeology, geophysics and GIS.

-Next year’s conference will be held in Atlanta, Georgia (USA) from 14 to 16 March 2017.
+Next year’s conference will be held in Limassol, Cyprus, from 14 to 18 June 2021.

 Papers presented at CAA conferences are published in the CAA Proceedings , that are peer-reviewed and published within one year of the conference.
 Conference proceedings have been published since 1973.